Constellium and students

 What type of apprenticeships and training are on offer?

-In Singen we have more than 100 young apprentices who typically do a four-year training and then go onto the shop floor and work up the career ladder.
-There are also engineering students who combine apprenticeships with study.
+In Singen we have more than 100 young apprentices who typically do a 3-year or 3.5-year training and then go onto the shop floor and work up the career ladder.
+There are also dual engineering students with an excellent mix of practical experience and theoretical parts.
 To apply for apprenticeships in Singen, please click here.
 To apply for a student placement in Singen, please click here.

 In the Czech Republic, we offer a ‘single practice’ apprenticeship, which is three week in total per year, as well as a ‘professional training’, which lasts for the 10-month school year.